-Trying to wrap your head around all of the different health insurance plans, policies, and types that are available today can be a confusing and daunting task at any time, but it’s especially likely to feel that way when you’re actively--and possibly desperately--shopping for it.
+Trying to wrap your head around all of the different health insurance plans can be a confusing and daunting task.
+But it’s especially likely to feel that way when you’re actively shopping for it.

-After all, in situations like that, who has the patience or energy to figure out the difference between an indemnity plan and a managed care plan--or, worse yet, the difference between a Preferred Provider Organization, a Health Maintenance Organization, and an Exclusive Provider Organization?
+It's can be a challenge trying to figure out the difference between an indemnity plan and a managed care plan.
+Or how about the difference between a Preferred Provider Organization, a Health Maintenance Organization, and an Exclusive Provider Organization?

-Given all of the above, it may be best to start at the beginning and take a high-level look at the subject.
-For example, did you know there are two basic “types” of health insurance you’re likely to come across during your search for the perfect plan (for you and any loved ones you may be looking for cover)?
+It may be best to start at the beginning and take a high-level look at the subject.
+Did you know there are two basic “types” of health insurance?
 Well, there are, and they’re known as indemnity plans and managed care plans.

-Sometimes referred to as "fee-for-service” plans, these are the oldest (as in, they were the go-to forms of health insurance before HMOs, PPOs and the like came onto the scene) and most flexible of the health insurance options available today.
-These plans aren’t tied to a provider network like their managed care counterparts tend to be, which means you’re free to go to whichever doctors, hospitals, and other facilities you prefer.
+These are sometimes called "fee-for-service” plans.
+They're the oldest and most flexible of the health insurance options available today.
+These plans aren’t tied to a provider network like their managed care counterparts tend to be.
+This means you’re free to go to whichever doctors, hospitals, and other facilities you prefer.
 Also, you won’t need one of those pesky referrals should you ever want or need to see a specialist.

 There’s a catch to all of this freedom, of course.
-For starters, while an indemnity plan is likely to cover pretty much any health-related service you may throw at it (as long as it’s included in your contract, of course), it’s unlikely to completely pay for it.
+An indemnity plan is likely to cover pretty much any health-related service you may throw at it.
+But it’s unlikely to completely pay for it.
 Instead, you’ll have to pay a certain, set amount of money—a deductible—each year before your insurance provider starts kicking in its share.
 After that, you’ll be responsible for just a portion of your healthcare costs (known as coinsurance or co-pays, depending on the situation).

-Note: indemnity plans usually don't cover preventive care (birth control, flu shots and the like), and occasionally they don’t cover prescription drugs or psychotherapy, so check with your insurance provider or a licensed insurance agent if you have any questions or concerns related to these areas.
+Note: indemnity plans usually don't cover preventive care (birth control, flu shots and the like).
+And they sometimes don’t cover prescription drugs or psychotherapy.
+So check with your insurance provider or insurance agent if you've any questions or concerns related to these areas.

-There are many more options when it comes to managed care plans, with Exclusive Provider Organization, Health Maintenance Organization, Point of Service, and Preferred Provider Organization plans being the ones you’re mostly likely to encounter during your insurance-shopping extravaganza.
+There are many more options when it comes to managed care plans.
+Exclusive Provider Organization, Health Maintenance Organization, Point of Service, and Preferred Provider Organization plans are the most common plan types.

 Here is a bit of information on each of these plans:

-These are among the most restrictive of the managed-care options, as you’ll have to use the physicians, specialists, hospitals, and other facilities with the EPO’s approved network of providers if you want the care you receive to be covered by insurance.
-(Unlike most Health Maintenance Organization plans, though, you won’t be forced to find and name a primary care provider as part of an EPO plan.)
+These are among the most restrictive of the managed-care options.
+You’ll have to use the physicians, specialists, hospitals, and other facilities with the EPO’s approved network of providers.
+That's the only way your care is covered by insurance.
+But you won’t be forced to find and name a primary care provider as part of an EPO plan.

 And if you go outside of that network for any sort of health or medical assistance?
 You probably won’t be reimbursed for it—sometimes even in the case of emergencies.